-During the summer months, her love of horses drew her to work as “wrangler” on a Dude Ranch in Colorado.
-There she drove a wagon loaded with guests, pulled by a team of Belgians, into the Continental Divide.
+During the summer months, her love of horses drew her to work as “Wrangler” on a Dude Ranch in Colorado.
+There, she drove a wagon loaded with guests, pulled by a team of Belgians, into the Continental Divide.
 Eventually, she made her way back east where she worked as the Food and Beverage Director for the Sagamore Resort in Lake George.
-Kimberly also worked in Connecticut as a Sales and Events Planner at Water’s Edge Resort, as guest Services Manager at Mohegan Sun Casino and also as HR Business Manager for Elemis Spa, the world’s largest spa corporation.
+Kimberly also worked in Connecticut as a Sales and Events Planner at Water’s Edge Resort, as guest Services Manager at Mohegan Sun Casino and also as Human Resources Business Manager for Elemis Spa, the world’s largest spa corporation.

 Originally from northwestern Connecticut, Alan is the proprietor of a successful home renovation business called Tallat Designs in Hoosick Falls.
 Little did he know how necessary those building skills would become to his future life and career with Kimberly.